apache/hudi/website/docs/querying_data.md

 **Setup**

-If your Spark environment does not have the Hudi jars installed, add `hudi-spark-bundle_2.11-<hudi.version>.jar` to the classpath of drivers and executors using `--jars` option.
+If your Spark environment does not have the Hudi jars installed, add [hudi-spark-bundle](https://mvnrepository.com/artifact/org.apache.hudi/hudi-spark-bundle) jar to the classpath of drivers and executors using `--jars` option.
 Alternatively, hudi-spark-bundle can also fetched via the --packages options (e.g: --packages org.apache.hudi:hudi-spark-bundle_2.11:0.13.0).